 Kalshi promo code CBSSPORTS for Seahawks vs. Patriots: Trade on 2026 NFL Big Game, get $10 cash bonus

 Trading sports on prediction markets is exploding, and right now, you can claim the Kalshi promo code CBSSPORTS to get $10 cash bonus for Patriots vs. Seahawks in the Big Game on Sunday.
 Kickoff is scheduled for 6:30 p.m.
-ET, leaving you plenty of time to sign up for Kalshi, trade $10, and receive your $10 bonus for Seahawks vs. Patriots.
+ET, leaving you plenty of time to sign up for Kalshi, trade $10, and receive your $10 cash bonus for Seahawks vs. Patriots.
 Seattle to win is $0.68 per share at Kalshi, while New England is $0.33.
-Both pay $1 upon settlement.
-Click the claim bonus button below to get your $10 cash bonus at Kalshi:
+Both pay $1 upon settlement in the latest Seahawks vs. Patriots trade markets and prediction markets.
+Click the claim bonus button below to get your $10 cash bonus at Kalshi with $10 in tradesi:

 $10 Kalshi promo code details